-3 Marijuana ETFs to Buy (and 2 More Coming) - Cabot Wealth Network
+The 3 Best Marijuana ETFs to Buy Now, With a Bunch of Others to Watch

-3 Marijuana ETFs to Buy (and 2 More Coming)
+As marijuana stocks continue to explode, exchange-traded funds want in on the action.
+Let’s examine all 8 marijuana ETFs, and identify the 3 I like.

 Marijuana ETFs are a good, lower-risk way to play the cannabis boom without investing in individual marijuana stocks.
-I’ll get to the pros and cons to investing in ETFs vs. stocks in a minute, but first I want to talk about timing as it pertains to the sector.
+I’ll get to the pros and cons of investing in ETFs vs. stocks in a minute, but first I want to talk about timing as it pertains to the sector.

-In the long run, marijuana stocks are clearly trending up; this is the fastest-growing industry in North America, as the medical marijuana market booms and the recreational black market transitions to legal.
+In the long run, marijuana stocks are clearly trending up; this is the fastest-growing industry in North America, as the market for legal marijuana (both medical and recreational) booms and gradually displaces the black market.

 But these stocks are particularly volatile, so in the short run, if you’re not careful, you can lose a lot of money.
 And the best way to lose money is to buy when the news is great!